ak47andrew/virtual-console/docs/src/opcodes.md

 ### Mov

 Move data between same-size containers.
-First operand is the source, second - the destination.
-If you need transfer something between different places - you probably
+First operand is the source, second - destination.
+If you need transfer something between different sizes - you probably need to use `trunc` or `ext`

 **Operands:**
 - `Immediate`, `Address`